zenorocha/wedocs/intro/custom-domains.md

 ## Configuring DNS for wildcard domain

-Since you can have multiple services inside a project and WeDeploy automatically creates a subdomain for each service.
-Wildcard domains allow you to map any of all generated subdomains from the services with a single record.
+WeDeploy automatically creates a subdomain for each service.
+Since you typically will have multiple services inside a project, you will either need multiple records, or a single Wildcard record.
+A wildcard record allows you to map all subdomains to your wedeploy project with a single record.

 <table class="table">
   <tr>